 Your work will be continuously assessed throughout the course and by end year exams.
 The continuously assessed work is based on set assignments, practical and written evidence that you will be asked to complete with set deadlines.

-Fees are dependent upon age: 16-18 Full-time students normally it is free of charge.
-Students will be expected to provide their own overalls/clothing for workshop, safety shoes.
+Students will be expected to provide their own overalls/clothing for workshop and safety shoes.